minhdang26403/simple-unix-shell/README.md

 The first word in the command line can be either the name of a built-in command or the pathname of an executable file.
 The remaining words are command-line arguments.

+If the command line ends with an ampersand `”&”`, then the job runs in the *background*, meaning that the shell does not wait for the job to terminate before printing the prompt and awaiting the next command line.
+Otherwise, the job runs in the foreground, which means that the shell waits for the job to terminate before awaiting the next command line.
+Thus, at any point in time, at most one job can be running in the foreground.

 This shell supports the notion of *job control*, which allows users to move jobs back and forth between background and foreground, and to change the process state (running, stopped, or terminated) of the process in a job.
 Typing `ctrl-c` causes a SIGINT signal to be delivered to each process in the foreground job.
 The default action for SIGINT is to terminate the process.
 Similarly, typing `ctrl-z` causes a SIGTSTP signal to be delivered to each process in the foreground job.
 The default action for SIGTSTP is to place a process in the stopped state, where it remains until it is awakened by the receipt of a SIGCONT signal.

 This shell also supports the following built-in commands: